Code review can rate computational and module complexity, provide maintainability index and summarize SQL complexity.

-This report shows 4 main areas across the top of the interface I would like as a manager:
+This code review report shows four main areas across the top of the interface I would like as a manager:

 A manager can use this simple scale when assigning resources to the project and to quickly see the status of a current project or an overall rating of a completed project.

 Programmers can use this same code review information to make a baseline of the status of code they are about to start on to be compared with the same report items once the project is complete.
 This information can be used to help programmers make sure they don’t miss any bad or invalid code.

 People evaluating software packages based in Oracle code can use this as another metric to compare the code among the solutions being considered.

 Get started with Code Review

 To use: Database > Diagnose > Code Review.

 Open the code from the file system or from the database.
 The green button to the left of the open buttons runs the analysis on the selected items.
 To the right of the open buttons are the rule buttons…shows the rules being used and allowing the rules to be edited.
 The output report can be saved.

 My recommendation is for programmers to submit this final report with their completed project.

 The main interface allows you to open and analyze individual program units or packages.
 You can open a variety of program units but the Report (on the Report tab, lower left panel) will be more general.